Learn a little about Managing Your Thyroid Disorder

 T3 tests are taken to detect hyperthyroidism or hypothyroidism as a result of heightened or lowered levels of T3.
 A patient with thyroid disorders may not notice any symptoms of thyroid dysfunction until much later, so the T3 test will determine early on if hyperthyroidism or hypothyroidism is present.

 The incredible effect healthy eating has on thyroid health:

 According to Ashita Gupta, MD, an integrative endocrinologist at Mount Sinai West in New York City, “Seventy percent of our autoimmune system is found in our intestines, known as GALT, or gut-associated lymphoid tissue.”

 Gupta continues, “When the intestinal lining becomes inflamed, it can trigger an immune response.
 Studies show that this plays a role in the development of thyroid disease.”
 In other words, keeping your gut happy and healthy is one of, if not the best way to protect your thyroid from developing a disease or disorder.

-One should always seek medical guidance before taking supplements for thyroid health or making drastic changes to their diet.
-Regardless of whether one is experiencing thyroid dysfunction or not, including thyroid-healthy recipes into our diets, like this egg salad, is a simple yet delicious way to proactively protect the ever-important thyroid gland.
+One should always seek medical guidance before taking supplements for thyroid health or making drastic changes to one diet.
+Regardless of whether one is experiencing thyroid dysfunction or not, including thyroid-healthy recipes into our diets is a simple yet delicious way to proactively protect the ever-important thyroid gland.